samrodd/ai-ml-projects/dimension-reduction/univariate-feature-selection/README.md

 The code uses the SelectKBest class from scikit-learn to select the top k (k=4) features and uses f_classif as the scoring function, which gives us the F value.

-After trial and error, I decided to pick k=4 because I wanted to selection to output non-uniform features for each lender.
+After trial and error, I decided to pick k=4 because I wanted the feature selection to output non-uniform features for each lender.
 With values of 1-3, the selection output the same variables for each lender.
 In essence, I wanted to find the point at which for at least one of the lenders the set of the most important features differed in some way.
 At k=4, we can see that Lender 1 has a 4th most important feature of ever_bankrupt_or_foreclose, while Lenders 2 and 3 have a 4th most important value of loan_amount.
 Prior to the 4th most important feature,